“I want to build an e-commerce store … but should I use Shopify or WordPress?”

 - Thousands of themes/designs to choose from, both free and paid.

 - No direct support, but a very helpful support community.

 When should you use Shopify over WordPress?

-Shopify stands out as a tailor-made e-commerce solution for everyone.
+Shopify stands out like a tailor-made e-commerce solution for everyone.
 Whereby everyone, I mean people who might not have any website building or coding skills, yet still want to be able to create an awesome online store all by themselves.

 The main benefit of working with Shopify is that you can get started in minutes and begin serving your first customers almost immediately.

 Even setting the coding and website building skills aside – which you don’t need – you also don’t need to be entirely familiar with various realities of the e-commerce business itself.
-Shopify helps you set things like the inventory, taxes, shipping settings and so on.
+Shopify helps you set things like the inventory, taxes, shipping settings, and so on.
 In other words – it solves every last boring aspect of the business.